sfarmani/sfarmani.github.io/md/vps-hostbot.md

 > note: all these commands assume you are whispering the bot: /w botname !su etc...

 ## Bot updating
-Every now and then a new update may come out from the developer (@IceSandSlash) If you would like to update your bot to the latest version follow these steps:
+Every now and then a new update may come out from the developer (@IceSandslash) If you would like to update your bot to the latest version follow these steps:
 1. open `PuTTY`
 2. type the following: